Objects

 Njeri Gachihi

-Ingolole (Circumcision Mask), mid 20th century, coconut fibre, 106x25 cm, Museum Fünf Kontinente and Nairobi National Museum (Foto Museum Fünf Kontinente, Nicolai Kaestner; Njeri Gachihi)
+Image 1: Ingolole (Circumcision Mask), mid 20th century, coconut fibre, 106x25 cm, Museum Fünf Kontinente and Nairobi National Museum.
+Photo: Museum Fünf Kontinente, Nicolai Kaestner.
+Image 2: ibid.
+Photo: Njeri Gachihi.

 Is Ingolole an Artwork or a Ritual Object?